DanParkinson/Dec-2024-Hackathon/README.md

   <img src="static/images/contrast-check3.png">

 ### Typography
-No Google fonts were used on the website.

 For the body section of the webpage, font-family used was: "Poppins", sans-serif.
 Example of Poppins font [Google Fonts](https://fonts.google.com/specimen/Poppins?preview.text=Jingle%20Bites)<br>
 <img src="static/images/Jingle-Bites-poppins.png">